 There are lots of other explanations for the Mueller Lyer illusion - from how our eyes move, to the blurriness of our peripheral vision, but really, scientists don’t yet know exactly why or how this illusion occurs.
 This is one of the things I love about neuroscience- there is still so much we have to learn about our brains, and that’s what I think makes careers in psychology and neuroscience so interesting.

 I hope you found those illusions as fascinating as I do, and enjoyed learning a bit more about how your amazing brain works, based on the tricks we can play on it.
-Why not share these illusions with your class, or your school science club (and if you don’t yet have one, why not start a science club?!)
+Why not share these illusions with your class, they make great STEM activities or ideas for science week.
 Do let us know which ones your students like best by tagging us on social media, or if your favourite illusion isn’t here, share it with #CuriosityCorner and we’ll explain the science behind it.